FSchwendinger/interpretablePA/README.md

 ### Target audience

-`rawacceleration` was created for researchers and clinicians interested in measuring human movement using raw-acceleration accelerometers in various populations or individuals.
+`interpretablePA` was created for researchers and clinicians interested in measuring human movement using raw-acceleration accelerometers in various populations or individuals.